CUBRID/cubrid-manual/en/admin/admin_utils.rst

 addvoldb
 --------

-When the total free space size of the **generic** volumes has become smaller than the size which is specified at the system parameter **generic_vol_prealloc_size** (default: 50M) in :ref:`disk-parameters`, **generic** volume is added automatically.
-Automatically adding a volume is done when a new page is required; The volume is not expanded when only a SELECT queries are executed.

-CUBRID volumes are separated by the purpose of the usage such as data storage, index storage, temporary result storage; **generic** volume can be used for data and index storage.

-For the each type(purpose) of volumes, see :ref:`database-volume-structure`.
+If you want to micromanage CUBRID storage volumes, addvoldb is the tool for you.
+You can finely tune each file name, path, purpose, and size.
+The database system can handle all storage by itself, but it uses default values to configure each new volume.

-In comparison, the command for adding a database volume manually is as follows.
+The command for manually adding a database volume is as follows.

 ::